 Heroine of My Own Life

-Through the Christianson Grant, I was able to collaborate with the Mariposa DR Foundation on La Heroína de Mi Vida Propia (Heroine of My Own Life), a project I designed to widen the scope of leadership skills among impoverished adolescent girls in the Dominican Republic.
+Through the Christianson Fellowship, I was able to collaborate with the Mariposa DR Foundation on La Heroína de Mi Vida Propia (Heroine of My Own Life), a project I designed to widen the scope of leadership skills among impoverished adolescent girls in the Dominican Republic.
 The goal was to foster a strong sense of self and direction, so these young women enact change in their lives and communities.
 Through trauma stewardship, personal development and transformation work, and a hands-on study of conscious social change, the young women of Mariposa live out the program’s core tenets of confidence, agency and purpose.

 Throughout the academic year, I worked with two groups of 20 girls three times per week.
 One group ranged from ages 13 to 15, the other from 16 to 18.
 I taught mindfulness, coping strategies, and provided mentorship to the girls.